 This course covers the study of quadratics; polynomial, rational, logarithmic, and exponential functions; systems of equations; progressions; sequences and series; and matrices and determinants.
-Lecture Hrs = 4, Lab Hrs = 0 eguivalent

 Prerequisite: MATH 330 or equivalent, ENGL 301 or

 Calculus with Business Applications

 Includes such topics as limits and continuity, rates of change, slope, differentiation, the derivative, maxima and minima techniques, integration: definite and indefinite integration techniques.